Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Most states also require an annual filing fee, along with an annual report.
 This is another cost that varies depending on the location of your corporation.
 In Hawaii, the annual report filing costs just $15.
 But California imposes a minimum $800 franchise tax due each year.

 If you go through the formation process on your own, you’ll only need to pay the state’s fee.
-But then you’ll have to handle things like business name searches, corporate bylaws, banking resolutions, obtaining an EIN, and filling out IRS Form 2253 for S-corp election without any help.
-Using a business formation service like Incfile makes this process so much easier.
+But then you’ll have to handle things like business name searches, corporate bylaws, banking resolutions, obtaining an EIN, and filling out IRS Form 2253 for S-Corp election without any help.
+Using a business formation service like Bizee (formerly Incfile) makes this process so much easier.

 These types of services add a bit to your initial startup cost, but they simplify the process.
-Just answer some simple questions online, and Incfile will prepare and file the articles of incorporation directly with your state on your behalf.
-You can also use Incfile to run a business name search, obtain an EIN, set up your corporate meeting minutes, and more.
+Just answer some simple questions online, and Bizee will prepare and file the articles of incorporation directly with your state on your behalf.
+You can also use Bizee to run a business name search, obtain an EIN, set up your corporate meeting minutes, and more.

 Using an online filing service can also expedite the incorporation process.
 The exact timeline varies by state, but you can usually get the company formed within ten business days instead of four or six weeks.